 Alfred is the production company behind ‘VELVET’, a new theatrical production commissioned by Peter Rix of Organised Pandemonium and created by Helpman Award winning Director, Craig Ilott.

 Alfred worked on the project from inception to the World Premiere at the Adelaide Fringe Festival’s Garden of Unearthly Delights.
-Quickly followed by seasons at the Edinburgh Fringe Festival, Brisbane Festival and a seven week season at Sydney Opera House, ‘VELVET’ continues to tour and wow audiences at every stop.
+Quickly followed by seasons at the Edinburgh Fringe Festival, Brisbane Festival and a seven week season at Sydney Opera House, ‘VELVET’ continues to tour and wow audiences worldwide.

 The Guardian UK